 80 million tons of waste per year

-Electrical equipment consume electricity during operation, so more and more people are replacing their old equipment with new (supposedly) "energy-saving".
-But the equipment consumes energy not only during operation.
-Even when it was being produced, energy was already needed for it and, in addition, metals and plastics, which then end up in electronic waste.
-According to comprehensive life cycle analyses, 53% of all environmental pollution in the life of a washing machine is already caused by the production and distribution.
-If washing machines, dishwashers, dryers, electric stoves and refrigerators purchased in the EU each year were to be strung together, the distance they would travel would reach once around the world.
+Electrical equipment consumes electricity during operation, so more and more people are upgrading to new, supposedly "energy-saving" models.
+But equipment doesn't only consume energy during operation.
+During production, energy was also required, in addition to metals and plastics, which then end up in electronic waste.
+If all the washing machines, dishwashers, dryers, electric stoves and refrigerators purchased in the EU were to be put in a row, this would reach once around the world.
 However, the number of these large household appliances is only 15% of all electrical and electronic equipment...

 So the quantities of waste are correspondingly large: currently 12 million tonnes/year in the EU, almost 80 million tonnes worldwide!